It helps you manage groups: inform and engage members, share stories, get feedback, give support and collect data.

 Help users focus on your activity.
 Obtain more control over the content and the channel itself.
 Collect data and make that data available to selected participants in real-time while making sure it cannot be used others.

 Get an M+ NFC Tag and tap it to get started with your activity channel of choice.
 Or just register, look for a template that fits your activity and activate it.
 You’ll see the template Newsroom in your account.
+Remember it is free.
+You do not need to pay nor give payment details.

 Next, invite users to the predefined roles.
 They will receive an email invitation.
 When they accept, they register automatically and can start posting stories/documents or filling out their forms.
 If the channel is private, only users with a role or a password can enter the channel.
 If public, anyone can see the timeline and the StoryCards.